 4) Do you have an efficient way for identifying best-fit leads?

 So you've defined your ideal buyer profile.
 Next, identify companies that match it and find contacts within those companies that match your buyer persona.
 Ideally, you are attracting the right contacts to you via inbound marketing.
 Prioritize those leads as long as they fit your ideal buyer profile.
-(If your company doesn't currently practice inbound marketing, here are three inexpensive sources of inbound leads.)

 After inbound marketing, small businesses report networking, referrals, and word-of-mouth as their best sources of qualified leads.
 Lastly, use data sources to find companies that match your profile.